barongracias/InterPyApp/backend/README.md

 Each run prints a summary table with train/predict wall time, peak memory (via `tracemalloc`), end-of-training RMSE, and evaluation MSE/R² on a fresh synthetic test set.
 Artifacts (plots, weights, metadata) are saved per size under the corresponding outputs folder for visual inspection.
 Review the printed tables and the saved `rmse_vs_epochs.png` / `ytrue_vs_ypred.png` to spot underfitting/overfitting or memory regressions when tuning hyperparameters or changing code.

+Memory profiling notes: the scripts wrap both `train` and `predict` in `tracemalloc` to report peak MB; use the printed `train_mb`/`pred_mb` columns to flag spikes when adjusting batch size, depth/width, or switching backends.
+For deeper investigation of native allocations (e.g. TensorFlow), you can run the same scripts under `psutil`/RSS sampling or `PYTHONTRACEMALLOC=1` to capture snapshots and identify top allocators.

 Latest run (CPU, sizes 1k/5k/10k, 200 epochs, hidden [64,32,16], batch_size=None, constant LR, no early stop/decay):

 NumPy (`interpy_bg`)